hosaka-t/Graph-neural-network-for-IIT/README.md

 - This folder contains 100 pre-trained GNN models, trained during the first experiment using the proposed method.
 - Input statistics (mean and standard deviation) are also provided.

+#### 4. `random_graph_data_{tree-like_N=4-10, fully-conncetd_N=4-7, loop-containing_N=4-7}`
+- These folders contain the graph data used to examine the scaling behvior for small $N$.
+- Each folder includes subdirectories (`N=*_meta`) organized by the value of $N$, storing the following meta-information for each system:
+  - Node connections
+  - Edge values
+  - Node states
+  - The value of $T$
+- Each folder also contains `summary_N=*.csv` files summarizing the corresponding data.

+#### 5. `three_topologies_data_N=10-100`
+- This folder contains the graph data used for scaling behavior experiments with $N=10-100$ across three topologies.
+- Files are organized by the value of $N$, and each pickle file contains 30 test systems:
+  - The first 10 are tree-like systems.
+  - The next 10 are loop-containing systems.
+  - The final 10 are fully connected systems.
+- Excel files in this folder are included for reference only.

 #### Workflow for `random_graph_data_non_extrapolative_setting` and `random_graph_data_extrapolative_setting`
 1. Execute `graph_neural_network_for_IIT.ipynb`:
    - The program reads and processes summary files and meta-information.